voyager1winterberry/cse372-01srs/srsV5-0.md

 The map data security will apply as follows: <br> <br>
 ***3.2.5.6.1*** Data used for the map shall not be accessible by other functions of myJym. <br>
 ### 3.2.6 Design Constraints <a name="3.2.6-design-constraints" />
-The design constraints of the map, the limitations on it's design, will be as follows: <br> <br>
+The design constraints of the map, the limitations on its design, will be as follows: <br> <br>
 ***3.2.6.1*** The interactable map features shall provide sufficient **Pixels Per Inch** that the average human is able to cleanly select them. <br>
 ### 3.2.7 Software System Attributes <a name="3.2.7-software-system-attributes">
 The system attributes used by the myJym app will detail the reliability and availability of the map: <br> <br>